gvwilson/sdxjs/en/src/build-manager/index.md

 including one to check for cycles, so we might as well write that method at this point as well:

-[% excerpt file="graph-creator.js" %]
+[% inc file="graph-creator.js" %]

 We can now create something that displays our configuration when it runs but does nothing else:

-[% excerpt file="display-only.js" %]
+[% inc file="display-only.js" %]

 If we run this with our three simple rules as input, it shows the graph with `v` and `w` keys to represent the ends of the links:

-[% excerpt pat="display-only.*" fill="sh out" %]
+[% inc pat="display-only.*" fill="sh out" %]

 Let's write a quick test to make sure the cycle detector works as intended:

-[% excerpt file="circular-rules.yml" %]
+[% inc file="circular-rules.yml" %]
-[% excerpt pat="check-cycles.*" fill="sh out" %]
+[% inc pat="check-cycles.*" fill="sh out" %]

 ## How can we specify that a file is out of date? {: #build-manager-timestamp}

 The next step is to figure out which files are out of date.
-Make does this by comparing the [% i "timestamp!in build" "build!timestamp" %]timestamps[% /i %] of the files in question, but this isn't always reliable:
+Make does this by comparing the [%i "timestamp!in build" "build!timestamp" %]timestamps[%/i%] of the files in question, but this isn't always reliable:
-[% i "clock synchronization (in build)" "build!clock synchronization" %]computers' clocks may be slightly out of sync[% /i %], which can produce a wrong answer on a networked filesystem, and the operating system may only report file update times to the nearest millisecond (which seemed very short in 1970 but seems very long today).
+[%i "clock synchronization (in build)" "build!clock synchronization" %]computers' clocks may be slightly out of sync[%/i%], which can produce a wrong answer on a networked filesystem, and the operating system may only report file update times to the nearest millisecond (which seemed very short in 1970 but seems very long today).

-More modern build systems store a [% i "hash code!in build" "build!hash code" %]hash[% /i %] of each file's contents and compare the current hash to the stored one to see if the file has changed.
+More modern build systems store a [%i "hash code!in build" "build!hash code" %]hash[%/i%] of each file's contents and compare the current hash to the stored one to see if the file has changed.
-Since we already looked at hashing in [% x file-backup %], we will use the timestamp approach here.
+Since we already looked at hashing in [%x file-backup %], we will use the timestamp approach here.
-And instead of using a mock filesystem as we did in [% x file-backup %], we will simply load another configuration file that specifies fake timestamps for files:
+And instead of using a mock filesystem as we did in [%x file-backup %], we will simply load another configuration file that specifies fake timestamps for files:

-[% excerpt file="add-timestamps.yml" %]
+[% inc file="add-timestamps.yml" %]

 Since we want to associate those timestamps with files, we add a step to `buildGraph` to read the timestamp file and add information to the graph's nodes:

-[% excerpt file="add-timestamps.js" %]
+[% inc file="add-timestamps.js" %]

 > ### Not quite what we were expecting
 >